zwbetz-gh/zwbetz/content/blog/site-redesign-every-kilobyte-counts/index.md

 You may be wondering, why bother writing your own search?
 Well, it's mostly for mobile usage.
 I can `Command` + `F` in a desktop browser, but I still need a way to search on mobile.
 Plus, my search matches on multiple substrings, which is useful when you only know a few keywords of the thing you're looking for.

 The HTML size will obviously differ per page.
-But let's pick [one of the most text heavy pages]({{< relref "make-a-hugo-blog-from-scratch" >}}), which weighs in at 70 kilobytes.
+But let's pick [one of the most text-heavy pages]({{< relref "make-a-hugo-blog-from-scratch" >}}), which weighs in at 70 kilobytes.

-Going with the worst-case scenario, that comes to about 88 kilobytes per page (9 kilobytes CSS + 9 kilobytes JavaScript + 70 kilobytes HTML).
+Going with the worst-case scenario (for a text-heavy page, not a page with many images, which is not the norm for this blog), that comes to about 88 kilobytes per page (9 kilobytes CSS + 9 kilobytes JavaScript + 70 kilobytes HTML).
 Not too bad.
 Keep in mind this is raw file size.
 It doesn't consider web server compression.